Laura Wasser

-Laura Allison Wasser (born 1968) is an American attorney specializing in divorce and well-known for her celebrity clients.
+Laura Allison Wasser (born 1968) is an American attorney specialising in divorce and known for her celebrity clients.
 She currently is chief of divorce evolution for Divorce.com.

 Early life and education

-Laura Allison Wasser was born in Los Angeles.
-Her father is divorce attorney Dennis Wasser, and her mother was Bunny Wasser.
 Wasser graduated from Beverly Hills High School in 1986.
 She earned a B.A. degree in rhetoric from University of California, Berkeley, and earned a J.D. degree from Loyola Law School in 1994.
 She has been a member of the California Bar since December 1994.

 Career

 Wasser joined her father Dennis Wasser's family law firm Wasser Cooperman & Mandles, where she is now managing partner.
 Wasser was also the founder and CEO of the online divorce service It's Over Easy, which sought to allow people to handle divorces with less professional help.
 It's Over Easy was acquired by Divorce.com in 2022, and Wasser was brought on as chief of divorce evolution for the company.
 Wasser hosts the podcasts "All's Fair With Laura Wasser" on iHeart Radio and "Divorce Sucks!
 With Laura Wasser" on PodcastOne.

-Wasser has handled a number of high-profile, high-net-worth dissolutions, including those for Angelina Jolie, Heidi Klum, Kim Kardashian, Kris Jenner, Johnny Depp, Ryan Reynolds, Christina Aguilera, Hilary Duff, Stevie Wonder, Kelis, Patricia Arquette, Kate Walsh, Johnny Knoxville, Jimmy Iovine Maria Shriver, Olivier Martinez, Kelly Clarkson, Dr. DreKevin Costner.
+Wasser has handled a number of high-profile, high-net-worth dissolutions, including those for Angelina Jolie, Heidi Klum, Kim Kardashian, Kris Jenner, Johnny Depp, Ryan Reynolds, Christina Aguilera, Hilary Duff, Stevie Wonder, Kelis, Patricia Arquette, Kate Walsh, Johnny Knoxville, Jimmy Iovine Maria Shriver, Olivier Martinez, Kelly Clarkson, Dr. Dre,Kevin Costner.

 Alongside her father, Wasser served as an on-set legal consultant for the movie Liar Liar.
 She and her father also appeared in the 2014 documentary Divorce Corp.
 She has been called upon on TV, in print and across the media landscape in matters regarding divorce and family law.